|Nigeria Oil Palm Nut Processing|

 After the cracking, it is the separation of palm kernel and shell.
 At present, techniques employed in the separation of the mixture are of two types: wet and dry method.
 The wet method is implied when the separation of the mixture in a liquid medium, based on the difference in specific gravities of the constituents; while in the dry method, no liquid medium is used.
 However, kernels recovered in the wet systems must be sterilized against the growth of molds and re-dried for 14-16 h in silos to remove moisture absorbed during the separation process.
 In view of the limitation of the conventional wet separation, a rotary separator employing a multi-cyclic separation process is developed for the dry mixture of the palm kernel and broken shell of irregular shapes and comparable sizes.

-Palm kernel oil is an important and cheap source of oil for soap manufacturers, bio-fuel, cooking oil, vegetable ghee, Shortenings, Margarine, CBS, CBE, ice cream, dough, creaming, coating, and other specialty fats while palm kernel cakes are used in animal fed production.
+Palm kernel oil is an important and cheap source of oil for soap manufacturers, bio-fuel, cooking oil, vegetable ghee, Shortenings, Margarine, CBS, CBE, ice cream, dough, creaming, coating, and other specialty fats while palm kernel cakes are used in an animal feed production.
 The market for palm kernel oil is very large.
 About 80% of all the edible vegetable oil consumed in Nigeria is made from refined palm kernel oil.

 Traditional process: There are several methods of extracting palm kernel oil, but the traditional method is to heat the kernel in a dry pot till the oil shows up.
 The oil extracted in this way is blackish-brown and is not normally used in cooking but for traditional medicine and lubrication.
 Palm kernel oil is also extracted by the cold press method to give a light yellow to clear oil.